Customizing with EIF and event configuration

 ,admin_evm_wallet

-- governance.citizens: Configurations for citizen cooldowns, proposal rejection, and vetoes.
+- lib.governance.citizens: Configurations related to citizen cooldowns, proposal rejections, and vetoes:

 citizen_cooldown_days_on_draft_proposal